 Hogarth is a generalist himself, but he has specialists in areas like learning and development, payroll and employee relations working under him.

-“In my view, I think specialists are really essential in organisations and can do a lot in their careers.
-For me, it’s generalists who have a much greater capacity and opportunity to drive organisations and to have an impact on the greater business and to influence culture.
+“In my view, I think specialists are really essential in organizations and can do a lot in their careers.
+For me, it’s generalists who have a much greater capacity and opportunity to drive organizations and to have an impact on the greater business and to influence culture.